ibm-cloud-docs/EventStreams/messagehub085.md

 Kafka brokers can keep track of throughput values, in bytes per second for producers and consumers, measured over a window of about 30 seconds.

-If the value is found to exceed a configured threshold, Kafka brokers introduce a delay before sending responses to clients, so that the resulting throughput is lowered to stay within the set quota.
+If the value exceeds a configured threshold, Kafka brokers introduce a delay before sending responses to clients, so that the resulting throughput is lowered to stay within the set quota.

-{{site.data.keyword.messagehub}} implements this check by assigning a throughput quota, separate for producers and consumers, to each {{site.data.keyword.messagehub}} instance, proportional to the number of partitions, spread approximately evenly across the brokers.
+{{site.data.keyword.messagehub}} implements this check by assigning a throughput quota, separately for producers and consumers, to each {{site.data.keyword.messagehub}} instance.
+This quota is proportional to the number of partitions and is spread approximately evenly across the brokers.

 A base quota for each partition is set administratively by {{site.data.keyword.IBM}} and can be set to be arbitrarily high, turning off the quota mechanism completely.

 The throughput is _not_ measured for each partition, that is, it can be used all on one partition if the other ones are idle.

-Example:
-If a dedicated {{site.data.keyword.messagehub}} has:
+For example, if a dedicated {{site.data.keyword.messagehub}} has the following conditions:
 * 4 brokers
 * overall limit of 1000 partitions
 * base value for producers set to 5MB/s

-Then for a {{site.data.keyword.messagehub}} instance with a total of 500 partitions, all the producers connecting to that instance must share a throughput of
+for a {{site.data.keyword.messagehub}} instance with a total of 500 partitions, all the producers connecting to that instance must share a throughput of the following:

 5MB/s x 500 = 2.5 GB/s across 4 brokers